suzlean/html-practice-projects/README.md

 # html-practice-projects
 Archive area for my practice projects in html, css, js etc.

+With extensive comments to serve as notes and future references.

 Feel free to gain inspiration and create your own!

 ## Project List